modern-influence-of-ancient-warriors

 Selection and Induction

 The path to Spartan fitness began before the first exercise.
-At birth, infants were inspected by the Gerousia (the council of elders).
+At birth, infants were inspected by the Gerousia (council of elders).
 Any child deemed weak, deformed, or unlikely to survive the rigors of the agoge was discarded at a chasm known as the Apothetae near Mount Taygetus.
 This brutal eugenic practice was the first filter in a system designed to cultivate a genetic elite.

 The Curriculum of Hardship

 Physical training in the agoge was deliberately brutal.
 Boys were given minimal clothing—a single tunic for winter and summer—and forced to sleep on beds of rushes they gathered themselves from the banks of the Eurotas River.
 Their rations were deliberately insufficient, encouraging them to steal food to survive.
 The irony was perfect: the state bred an army of thieves while simultaneously punishing theft with severe flogging.
-The lesson was not honesty, but stealth and cunning.
-A boy caught stealing was beaten not for the act of theft, but for his incompetence in getting caught.
+The lesson was not honesty but stealth and cunning.
+A boy caught stealing was beaten not for the act of theft but for his incompetence in getting caught.

 The Krypteia